morganhawkins/NeuralNetwork/README.md

 # Overview

 This library serves as a framework for creating artificial neural networks from a variety of connected and activation layers.
 Everything primarily utilizes the numpy library.
 No pytorch or tensorflow is used, but functions are compiled when possibloe using the numba library.
-This project was created primarily for my understanding of neural networks.
+This project was created for my understanding of neural networks.

 ### Network Classes